vimeo/Uniform/README.md

 #### Object Owner Registry

 In order for updates to propagate across the app, a registry of object owners must be maintained.
 This is handled by the `ConsistencyManager`.
 This object, most likely used as a singleton, keeps track of anyone who owns `ConsistentObject`s. `ConsistentObject` owners need to conform to `ConsistentEnvironment`.
 This protocol defines an interface used by the `ConsistencyManager` to push and pull objects.
-The aggregate collection of `ConsistentEnvironment`s owned by the `ConsistencyManager` acts almost like a distributed database that's always up to date.
+The aggregate collection of `ConsistentEnvironment`s owned by the `ConsistencyManager` functions like a distributed object store that's always up to date.
 This allows Uniform to use no extra memory.

 To register with the `ConsistencyManager`, a `ConsistentEnvironment` must call: